Cape Weligama offers unparalleled luxury as well as one of the best hotel pools in Sri Lanka – here’s what to expect!

 Take a touch of traditional luxury, a splash of Sri Lankan flair and a whole lot of tropical charm and you get one of the best luxury hotels on the teardrop-shaped island of Sri Lanka: Cape Weligama is what vacation dreams are made of.

 Cape Weligama is owned by Dilmah Tea (maybe you’ve heard of it?), a quintessentially homegrown Sri Lankan brand that is no stranger to luxury and prestige.
 Set atop of a craggy headland on the fringe of Weligama town, Cape Weligama offers wall-to-wall views and is one of my personal favorite places to watch the sunset in south Sri Lanka.
 Read on for what to expect from a perfect stay at Cape Weligama!

 Visiting Sri Lanka?
 Click here for the full list of 12 things you should know before your trip!

 The Rooms at Cape Weligama

 Cape Weligama features 39 suites and villa across a number of categories ranging from the “basic” pool view junior suite to the massive 2-bedroom duplex cape view pool villa.
-The villas are named after famous explorers and writers who visited Sri Lanka when it was known as Ceylon: we stayed in the mid-range premier ocean villa, which provided nearly 2000 square feet of space for us to enjoy, not to mention our very own private outdoor deck and pool.
+The villas are named after famous explorers and writers who visited Sri Lanka when it was still known as Ceylon: we stayed in the mid-range premier ocean villa, which provided nearly 2000 square feet of space for us to enjoy, not to mention our very own private outdoor deck and pool.

 The amount of space we had access to was beyond expectations: the villa was nearly 3 times the size of my apartment in Hong Kong!
 The premier ocean villa featured a large bedroom complete with king-sized bed, sofa and desk, TV with free on-demand movies and music, a work desk and mini fridge/coffee maker.
 Swing past the entrance to the villa and you’ll find the bathroom on the other side: it offered a bathtub, separate toilet area, huge walk-in closet and its very own steam room/shower.